spencerwooo/onedrive-cf-index/README.md

 ## Customizations

 - You can **(AND SHOULD)** change the `intro` on the default landing page here: [src/folderView.js](src/folderView.js#L51-L55).
 Write HTML directly.
+- You can **(AND ALSO SHOULD)** change the header of the site here: [src/render/htmlWrapper.js](src/render/htmlWrapper.js#L24).
 - Your custom styles are loaded from [themes/spencer.css](themes/spencer.css), change that according to your customizations.
+You may also need to change the commit HASH at [src/render/htmlWrapper.js](src/render/htmlWrapper.js#L3).
 - You can also customize Markdown CSS styles, PrismJS code highlight color schemes, etc.

 ---